superluminar-io/workshop/content/02_installation/_index.md

 1. A domain and manageable DNS settings (You can register domains with [Amazon Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html))
 ![GitHub releases for superwerker](/screenshots/installation/github-releases.png)

-if these in place, you can now begin the installation process.
+if these are in place, you can now begin the installation process.

 ## Installing superwerker
 ![CloudFormation for superwerker](/screenshots/installation/cloudformation-start.png)